yashraj-22/Cement-Strength-Prediction/README.md

     * This pipeline converts given data into dataframe and has various functions to load pickle files and predict the final results in python.

 5. Flask App creation:
-    * Flask app is created with User Interface to predict the cement strength inside a Web Application.
+    * Flask app is created with User Interface to predict the concrete compressive strength inside a Web Application.